Search

 No later than the end of the first week of classes each session, the instructor is required to announce plans for the final examination exercise.
 The form of the final exercise is determined by the instructor.
 However, a final written examination may not exceed three hours in length and a final take-home examination may not require more than three hours in the actual writing.

-The Division Chair will review the case with the Instructor(s) involved.
+The unit head or associate unit head will review the case with the instructor(s) involved.
 The review will focus on whether the grade assigned by the instructor was arrived at in accordance with the course grading policy as articulated in the syllabus and/or as discussed with the students in class and calculated in the same way that the grades other students received in the course were calculated.
-Generally speaking the review will not focus on how individual pieces of work in a course were graded, as it is the responsibility solely of the instructor to evaluate the quality of students’ work within the context of his/her course.
+Generally speaking, the review will not focus on how individual pieces of work in a course were graded, as it is the responsibility solely of the instructor to evaluate the quality of students’ work within the context of his/her course.

 Passing Grades

-Passing grades are A, exceptional; B, superior; C, satisfactory; CR, pass (See Credit/No Credit grading system below); and D, low pass.
+Passing grades are A, exceptional; B, superior; C, satisfactory; CR, pass (see Credit/No Credit grading system below); and D, low pass.
 These grades (except CR) may be modified by a plus or minus.

 Although the D grade represents low pass, not more than 8 credits passed with D grades (D+, D, D-) may be counted among those required for term credit requirements or among the 136 credits required for graduation.
 Courses for which a D grade is earned, however, may satisfy other requirements.
 For information on repeating a course with a D grade, see the section on Course Repeat.